 Delivering this planned investment in a way that is sustainable and affordable will be inherently challenging.
-Local government across New Zealand has historically failed to physically deliver its capital works programmes, and for most councils in the region, delivery of required renewals alone would require a significant uplift in the amount of capital works that councils have been historically able to achieve across all investment categories.
+Local government across New Zealand has historically failed to physically deliver its capital works programmes, and for most councils in the region, Planned capital expenditure doubles from 2018, and doubles again in unconstrained view delivery of required renewals alone would require a significant uplift in the amount of capital works that councils have been historically able to achieve across all investment categories.